prossi-rh/food-app-config/README.md

-# Spring PetClinic Config Repository
+# Food App Config Repository

-Configuration Repository for Spring PetClinic.
+Configuration Repository for Food App.

 Used to deploy thought GitOps using ArgoCD / Openshift GitOps.

-Check the parent repo of the [DevSecOps Pipeline Demo](https://github.com/rcarrata/devsecops-demo) for more info.